lohedges/trackr/README.md

 \*\* Cost is taken as a quarter of the price of an IPU M2000, containing 4 IPUs.

-\*\*\* Single precision estimate at 3.6 GHz, which was sustained multicore frequency under test.
+\*\*\* Single precision estimate at 3.6 GHz, which was the sustained multicore frequency under test.

-A rough comparison of the throughput per dollar and per watt for the current implementations gives.
+A rough comparison of the throughput per dollar and per watt for the current implementations gives:

 | **Device**    | **Throughput per watt** | **Throughput per dollar** |
 |---------------|-------------------------|---------------------------|